Andela24/weather-app/README.md

 * Delete Favorite City
 * About author page

+## Installation
+1. Run npm install in your terminal.
+2. Run npm run dev to watch json.server.
+3. Open new terminal and run npm start.

 ## How To Use
    1. Loads Home Page with basic picture and navigation links.